The Twilight Sad: 2016–2023: Touring with The Cure, change of drummers and It Won/t Be Like This All the Time

-Stripped back shows, becoming a duo and future plans (2024–present)
+2024–present: Becoming a duo and It's the Long Goodbye

 Following the support tour with The Cure, the band took some time off to start work on their next album.
 2024 saw the band only perform several stripped back shows featuring Graham and MacFarlane.
 A winter tour saw the debut of two new tracks, "Designed to Lose" and "Chest Wound to the Chest".
 The band later released a digital-only album recorded during these shows, titled Stripped Back.
 They also released an album titled The Twilight Sad - Nobody Wants To Be Here and Nobody Wants to Leave (Demos), marking the 10th anniversary of their fourth studio album with previously unreleased demo tracks.

 In 2025, the band confirmed via social media that they have started recording their long-awaited new album, uploading photos from the recording studio, though no official statement was released.
-Their first show of the year was as one of the supports for Mogwai at the London-based festival South Facing in August.
-It was the band's first full-band show for two years, though the lineup featured Graham, MacFarlane, Editors' Nick Willes on drums and Mogwai's Alex Mackay on bass.
-On October 28, 2025, the band released "Waiting for the Phone Call", their first new song in over six years.
-The song features The Cure's Robert Smith on guitar, with Graham describing the track as being about "grief, love and mental illness".
-Upon announcing the song, it was revealed that The Twilight Sad was now officially a duo, consisting of core songwriters, Graham and MacFarlane, with Docherty, Smith and Hutchinson having departed the band.
+Their only show of the year was as one of the supports for Mogwai at the London-based festival South Facing in August.
+It was the band's first full-band show for two years, though the lineup featured Graham, MacFarlane, Editors' Nicholas Willes on drums and Mogwai's Alex Mackay on bass.

+On 28 October 2025, the band released "Waiting for the Phone Call", their first new song in over six years.
+The song features The Cure's Robert Smith on guitar, with credits to Alex Mackay (bass) and Arab Strap's David Jeans (drums) appearing on the official music video for the track.
+Graham described the track as being about "grief, love and mental illness".
+Upon announcing the song, it was revealed that The Twilight Sad was now officially a duo, consisting of core songwriters Graham and MacFarlane, with Docherty, Smith and Hutchison having departed the band.

+On 7 January 2026, the band announced their sixth album, It's the Long Goodbye, and it was released on 27 March via Rock Action Records.
+The announcement was preceded by the official release of the single "Designed to Lose".
+The album features David Jeans on drums and Alex Mackay on bass.
+Alongside the album news, several stripped-down gigs around its release were announced.
+The following full-band tour and further support slots with The Cure featured, alongside Graham and MacFarlane, drummer Cat Myers (formerly of Mogwai and Honeyblood) and Primal Scream's Simone Butler on bass.